Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems

 where $\bE[\cdot]$ denotes the expectation.
 In the joint-shift problems, we are given a training set $\cD_\tr=\{(\bx_i^\tr,y_i^\tr)\}_{i=1}^{n_\tr}\overset{\text{i.i.d.}}\sim\ptr(\bx,y)$ and a validation set $\cD_\val=\{(\bx_i^\val,y_i^\val)\}_{i=1}^{n_\val}\overset{\text{i.i.d.}}\sim\pte(\bx,y)$, where $\cD_\tr$ is much bigger than $\cD_\val$, i.e., $n_\tr \gg n_\val$.
 The goal is to reliably estimate the risk from $\cD_\tr$ and $\cD_\val$ and train $\boldf$ by minimizing the empirical risk, which should outperform training $\boldf$ from only $\cD_\val$.

 \paragraph{Motivation} \emph{Importance weighting}~(IW) has been a golden solver for DS problems \citep{sugiyama2012machine}, and there are many great off-the-shelf IW methods \citep{huang2007correcting,sugiyama2007covariate,sugiyama2008direct,kanamori2009least}.
 Recently, \emph{dynamic IW}~(DIW) was proposed to make IW compatible with stochastic optimizers and thus it can be used for deep learning \citep{fang2020rethinking}.
-However, all IW methods including DIW have assumed cases (i) and (ii)---in cases (iii) and (iv), IW methods become ill-defined and problematic.
-Some IW-like methods based on bilevel optimization share a similar issue with IW \citep{jiang2017mentornet,ren2018learning,shu2019meta}, since $\cD_\val$ is used to determine the importance weights on $\cD_\tr$ and $\boldf$ is trained from $\cD_\tr$.
+However, all IW methods including DIW have assumed cases (i) and (ii)---in cases (iii) and (iv), IW methods become problematic.
+Specifically, as the importance weights are only used on $\cS_\tr$, even though they become ill-defined on $\cS_\te\setminus\cS_\tr$, IW itself is still well-defined.
+Nevertheless, in such a situation, the IW \emph{identity} will become an \emph{inequality} (i.e., Theorem~\ref{thm:iw_risk_inconsistent}), which means that what we minimize for training is no longer an approximation of the original risk $R(\boldf)$ and thus IW may lead to poor trained classifiers (i.e., Proposition~\ref{thm:iw_examples}).
+Moreover, some IW-like methods based on bilevel optimization share a similar issue with IW \citep{jiang2017mentornet,ren2018learning,shu2019meta}, since $\boldf$ is only trained from $\cD_\tr$ where $\cD_\val$ is used to determine the importance weights on $\cD_\tr$.
 In fact, cases (iii) and (iv) are more common nowadays due to \emph{data-collection biases}, but they are still under-explored.
 For example, a class has several subclasses, but not all subclasses are presented in $\cD_\tr$ (see Figure~\ref{fig:toy_data}).
 Therefore, we want to generalize IW to a universal solver for all the four cases.

 \paragraph{Contributions} Our contributions can be summarized as follows. \begin{itemize} \item Firstly, we theoretically and empirically analyze when and why IW methods can succeed/may fail.
 We reveal that the objective of IW is good in cases (i) and (ii) and bad in cases (iii) and (iv).